Georgios Daispangos: Managerial career

-Daispangos experienced the golden age of AEK Athens, before the Occupation of Greece which destroyed everything, including the club.
-He collected the belongings of AEK and kept the club's property in the small room in his house at Piraeus, before they moved to the house of Rangavis in Kapnikarea square.
-He lost touch with AEK during that period, but he kept enacting with football coaching Koukouvaounes, until end of the WW2 and the release of Greece, when AEK invited him back to the club.
-He undertook the task to reorganize the club's academies from the beginning, since Daispangos was also a pioneer for the club and in 1934 managed to create a youth team that produced huge figures of its later history, such as Kleanthis Maropoulos, Michalis Delavinias and Tryfon Tzanetis.
+In 1934 Daispangos organized the academy of AEK Athens, the first youth team in Greece that produced prominent figures of their later history, such as Kleanthis Maropoulos, Michalis Delavinias and Tryfon Tzanetis.
+He experienced the first successful era of AEK Athens, before the Axis occupation of Greece that destroyed everything, including the domestic football.
+He collected the belongings of AEK and kept the club's property in his house at Piraeus, before they moved to the house of Rangavis in Kapnikarea square.
+He lost touch with AEK during that period, but he remained involved in football, coaching Koukouvaounes, until end of the World War II and the liberation of Greece, when AEK invited him back to the club.
+He undertook the task of reorganizing the club's academy from the beginning.

 AEK's first youth team in 1934.

-Simultaneously to his return and the organization of the team's academies, Daispangos practically acted as the coach of all the divisions of the club.
-In 1948, when Jack Beby arrived to coach AEK, he received a young team from Daispangos, such as Emmanouilidis, Parayios, Oikonomou, Sevastiadis, Darakis, Papatheodorou and Poulis, with some of players being already international.
-All the huge figures in the later history of AEK were products of his work.
-On his side throughout his career were the then curator, Nikos Goumas and the vice-president of AEK, Konstantinos Skouras, father-in-law of Sokratis Kokkalis, the later President of Olympiacos.
+Simultaneously to his return and the organization of the club's academy, Daispangos practically acted as the manager of all the divisions of the club.
+In 1948, when Jack Beby was appointed as the new manager of AEK, he received a young team from Daispangos, with footballers such as Emmanouilidis, Parayios, Oikonomou, Sevastiadis, Darakis, Papatheodorou and Poulis, where most of them were already international.
+Most of the prominent figures of the later history of AEK were products of his work.
+On his side throughout his career were the curator, Nikos Goumas and the vice-president of AEK, Konstantinos Skouras.
 During 1948 the first rupture in his relations with AEK was created.
-He was fired and ended up at A.O.
-Kifisia and also worked at Daphni Athens, before Apollon Athens called him to coach the club in 1951.
+He was fired and he took charge at A.O.
+Kifisia.
+He later worked at Daphni Athens and in 1951 he became the manager of Apollon Athens.